 The antenna comes with an emergency power off feature.
-To activate it, press and hold "POWER" and then press "SELECT" while still holding "POWER".
-The TRAV'LER antenna will stop and turn off.
+If you need to stop the Trav'ler Pro antenna at any time during a Search or Stow sequence, press "Search", or "Stow" again (i.e. repeat the same command) to stop the antenna.
+The antenna will stop in its current position and power will be disconnected from the ODU.
+Once the antenna has stopped, the ODU will automatically reboot and wait for the next command.
 If the emergency power off feature is used, the antenna may not be in a safe position for travel.
 Do not move the vehicle until the unit is stowed.